Liforme and Yoga Gives Back: A Partnership for Social Justice

 Microfinancing is a system in which small loans are made to people who are too poor to receive credit from traditional banks.
 The recipients use these loans to finance cottage businesses that can help them transcend their impoverished circumstances.

 Kayoko saw how much money people were spending on yoga in the West and wanted to find a way to channel a small fraction of those funds back to India.
 Specifically, she wanted to help women and children in India escape poverty through microloans and education.

 Yoga Gives Back began by working with Nobel Peace Prize winner Dr. Muhammed Yunus’s Grameen Foundation.
 In 2010, YGB added its Sister Aid program, partnering with several NGOs in India (NISHTHA in West Bengal and Deenbandhu Trust in Karnataka) to provide loans for poor mothers and money for the education of orphans and young girls.
 Scholarship for Higher Education (SHE), another YGB initiative, funds high school students in India who could otherwise not afford to attend college or university.

-In celebration of its ten-year anniversary, Yoga Gives Back is centering much of its activities around their brilliant One Million Yogis campaign.
-This fund-raising drive aims to sign up one million donors to affordable monthly subscription plans that helps support women and children in India.
+In celebration of its tenth anniversary, Yoga Gives Back is centering much of its activities around its brilliant One Million Yogis campaign.
+This fund-raising drive aims to sign up one million donors to affordable monthly subscription plans that help support women and children in India.
 As little as five dollars a month can make a difference in someone’s life.

 At Liforme, giving back is part of our ethos, so we’re incredibly pleased to support the wonderful work being done by Yoga Gives Back.
 Want to join us?
 When you buy a mat, you’ve already become a contributor.
 Take it one step further by joining One Million Yogis Campaign.
 If we want a revolution, it’s up to us to make it happen.